 Dust mites are common household pests.
 These microscopic bugs are some of the most common allergy and asthma triggers around the world.

 Many people think that they are allergic to dust when they have an allergy to dust mites.
-Dust mites do not bite, but they can cause allergic reactions and skin rashes.

 This article looks at the symptoms of dust mite allergies.
 It also looks at how to get rid of dust mites and prevent allergic reactions.

 Unlike other members of the mite family, dust mites do not actually bite.
 Dust mites do not feed on the blood of humans as some other mites do.

 Although they may “hitchhike” on clothing, it is a myth that dust mites live on people.
 They feed primarily on dander, or flakes of dead skin that fall from humans and animals.